Blogging: How to Write a Better Online Reputation Management Strategy

 - You provide readers with substance

 A well-written blog post is going to be read, while a poorly written one – well, why bother?
 Even John Steinbeck would agree with that (probably).
-Whether you’re blogging to promote a new product, gain new customers, manage your company’s online reputation or merely provoke conversation, your post must be well-written, or no one will care.
+Whether you’re blogging to promote a new product, gain new customers, build your company’s online reputation management strategy or merely provoke conversation, your post must be well-written, or no one will care.

 Think of an introduction, then list the main points you want to make, and end it with a conclusion – what you want your readers to take away.